What is the ABO’s annual budget? What are its sources of revenue and how is the money spent?

 Why does the ABO have investments and reserves?

-As is standard for most not-for-profit organizations, the ABO has supported a policy that requires sufficient reserves to allow the Board to function for at least one year in the event of extraordinary circumstances.
+Like most not-for-profit organizations, the ABO seeks to maintain sufficient reserves to allow the organization to function for at least one year (and ideally two years) in the event of extraordinary financial circumstances.

 Does the ABO have real estate holdings or other tangible assets?